lxl-max/image-segmentation/docs/index.md

 **Strengths**

-- Can handle **multiple regions**, not just foreground vs background
+- Can handle sample with multiple objects
 - Works well for color images where different regions have different colors

 **Weaknesses**

 - You must choose K manually
-- Sensitive to initialization and noise
-- Does not directly use spatial information (each pixel is clustered independently)

-**Good for**

-- Color images with a few dominant regions
-- Quick, unsupervised segmentation for exploration
+- Focus on a single pixel, regardless of its neighbours, may lead to some errors

 ---

 ### 3. Contour Detection

 > First detect “edges” where the image intensity changes quickly, then connect these edges into contours.